bytecascade11/astrobyte/src/data/blog/10-best-free-ai-tools-2025.md

   - Reviews
   - Nigeria Tech
   - Africa Tech
-coverImage:
+coverImage: ./10-free-ai-2025-cover.jpg
-  src: "Public/10-free-ai-2025-cover.jpg"
-  alt: "MacBook Pro in a Lagos apartment with multiple free AI tools open late at night"
+coverImageAlt: "MacBook Pro in a Lagos apartment with multiple free AI tools open late at night"
-ogImage: "10-free-ai-2025-og.jpg"
+ogImage: ./10-free-ai-2025-og.jpg
 ---

 ## The 10 Free AI Agents That Will Replace Your Monthly Subscriptions in 2025